bradorego/bradorego.com/content/post/2014-02-20-progressive-enhancement-phonegap.md

 ### Step 3) Listen for your custom User Agent on the server side and set a flag

 Now that we have a way to know if a user is accessing our server via a normal browser or via our Phonegap app, we can decide whether or not to enable Phonegap-specific features.
-You need to do this because if you don't, you get some <a href="/img/posts/prog-enh-phonegap/uglypg.png" target="_blank">ugly error messages</a> as the web app tries to access Phonegap APIs that aren't there.
+You need to do this because if you don't, you get some <a href="/img/posts/prog-enh-phonegap/uglypg.png">ugly error messages</a> as the web app tries to access Phonegap APIs that aren't there.
 This detection is really easy, though.
 In the sample app, it looks like this:

 ```ruby
 class ContactsController < ApplicationController